|The only squirrel species native to the UK.||North American species introduced to the UK in the 19th Century.|

-The red squirrel has a white stomach and chest, with fur ranging in colour from almost black to chestnut or light brown.
+The red squirrel has a white underside, with fur ranging in colour from almost black through chestnut to light brown or grey.
 They have long ear tufts but these may be missing in summer.

 As the name suggests, the grey squirrel's fur is mainly grey but with a white underside.
 Tail hairs are grey with a characteristic white fringe.
 Greys do not have ear tufts.

 Reds eat mainly tree seeds but also buds, flowers and shoots of deciduous and coniferous trees.
 Fruits, berries, caterpillars, fungi and even birds’ eggs also feature in their diet.

 Greys share a large number of food sources with red squirrels; however, they can also eat seeds with high tannin content (such as acorns) which red squirrels cannot digest.